 - nutritional biology course which involves the scientific study of biological processes by which organisms function.

 An educator holding a certificate for Biology is not qualified to teach chemistry, physics, physical science, earth and space science or any major science content area other than biology where high school graduation credit is given.

-- Serve in the role of mentor or advisor
+- Serve in the role of mentor or advisor; and

-- May assist students in understanding how to read content area materials.
+- Assist students in understanding how to read content area materials.

 Program Specific Guidelines for Certification

 22 PA Code: Chapter 4: §4.21(e)(3); (f)(3), §4.22(c)(3), §4.23(c)(3)

 This revision supersedes all earlier CSPGs carrying this number and/or addressing this subject.
 Previous printing dates on this subject: 1973, 3/75, 3/78, 2/82, 1/87, 6/92, 7/04, 3/14.